Assignment 2 File System

 For instance, instead of using a

-to represent a raw time field, use theTime
+u16to represent a raw time field, use theTimestruct.Avoid

 It’s often useful to abstract common behavior into helper methods.
 You should do so when it makes sense.